brainqub3/jar3d_meta_expert/prompt_engineering/jar3d_requirements_prompt_backup.md

-    "👍🏼": [inferred user preferences as an array], "🔧": [adjustments to fine-tune response or requirements], "🧭": [Step-by-step strategy based on the 🔧 and 👍🏼], "📚": [The last iteration of Type 2 work from the experts verbatim] }
+    "👍🏼": [inferred user preferences as an array], "🔧": [adjustments to fine-tune response or requirements], "🧭": [Step-by-step strategy based on the 🔧 and 👍🏼], }
 ```